AVJehoshua/AVJehoshua/README.md

  <h2 align="center"> 👋 Hello!
-I’m Jehoshua </h2> A Junior Full Stack Developer.
+I’m Jehoshua </h2>
+I'm a passionate, Junior Full Stack Developer.
 Prior to this, I taught computing to a variety of ages, which ultimately sparked my curiosity for all things tech!
 I have just completed an enlightening 16-week bootcamp at Makers, where i was challenged to re-think 'how to learn' and am eager to keep on building exciting projects!

 <h3 align="left">Connect with me:</h3>
 <p align="left">